-Last month Canadian artist, Russell Gilbert Llantino better known as signed with , a seemingly young label that we couldn’t find too much information about.
+Last month Canadian artist, Russell Gilbert Llantino better known as D-Pryde signed with Mars Music Group , a seemingly young label that we couldn’t find too much information about.
 However, we did discover that the label backed by DJ Suss One of New York’s 101.5, who wanted D-Pryde to become its flagship artist.
 So according to tweets from D-Pryde, he is officially on board and “off to Mars!”
 Congrats D-Pryde on your success!

-Recently, had the opportunity to chop it up exclusively with D-Pryde about this new chapter in his life.
+Recently, channelAPA.com had the opportunity to chop it up exclusively with D-Pryde about this new chapter in his life.
 He discussed with us everything from his emotional childhood to what his next step in the music business would be.
 Check it out, it is definitely a heart-felt interview for D-Pryde fans and aspiring young rappers.

 For those who don’t know, why the name D-Pryde?